SAFETAG/SAFETAG/en/exercises/manual_recon/index.md

 * Use tools like [tineye](https://tineye.com/) and [Google Reverse Image search](https://support.google.com/websearch/answer/1325808?hl=en) to find images (especially user icons from twitter, etc.) on other sites, and test interesting ones for additional image in the EXIF data using online tools like [Exif Viewer](http://regex.info/exif.cgi) or commandline tools like ``exiftool``.

 ##### Recommendation

+Part of modern life is having a presence on-line.
+For many organizations, their online work is key to their success.
+It is overall important to understand how disparate pieces of data can be combined by a dedicated adversary to build a deep understanding of the organization and its employees, which is useful in "social engineering" attacks such as  "spear-phishing" -- sending professional, seemingly relevant emails with malicious attachments.

+Monitoring sites (like pastebin with tools like [pasteLert](http://www.andrewmohawk.com/pasteLert/)) for information about your organization can help detect breaches, especially by cyber-criminals.
+However, it is generally more valuable to expend limited resources on constant updates of the web server, CMS system (e.g. Joomla), and plugins.

+Running images through tools to remove "EXIF" data is useful, particularly when the images come from devices (such as smartphones) with GPS built-in.

+Consider the risk of doxing, which affects particularly organizations with a focus on topics that carry a social stigma - OSINT-based attacks can affect for example single members of women's and LGBTQ rights organizations.
+In these cases the research described in this exercise should also be carried out on the most visible persons of the organization.
+This activity can be combined with the Self-Doxing exercise to identify and mitigate vulnerabilities without intruding into team members' privacy.